 DRIVING IN IRELAND

 When driving in Ireland, whether on an urban street, a motorway or a country road, you will encounter various types of traffic signs.
 These signs will provide information on regulations and restrictions, will draw attention to potential hazards and will notify motorists of directions, destinations and places of interest.
 Many of these signs, signals and road markings that you will encounter on your trip may appear similar to those found in Europe and North America but it’s important to have a thorough knowledge and understanding of local laws, rules, regulations, customs and practices.
-Driving on strange roads in a new country can be quite daunting.
+Driving on strange roads in a new country can be quite daunting especially if you’re feeling nervous.
 However, in getting familiar and comfortable with Ireland’s traffic signs system drivers are less likely to make mistakes, resulting in each journey being safer, less stressful and, above all, more enjoyable.

 Roads in Ireland are festooned with traffic signs.
 You may not be aware that there are actually eight types of signs in the traffic signs system.